DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Approach

-\paragraph{Object Placer (OP)} When $\texttt{PT}^{obj}$ takes an action $a^{slide}_k=\texttt{[NEW\_OBJ]}$, the OP selects an object from the current section $S_i$ and predicts the location on the current slide $O_j$ in which to place it.
+\paragraph{Object Placer (OP).} When $\texttt{PT}^{obj}$ takes an action $a^{slide}_k=\texttt{[NEW\_OBJ]}$, the OP selects an object from the current section $S_i$ and predicts the location on the current slide $O_j$ in which to place it.
 For this, we use the attention score $\alpha^{obj}_k$ to choose an object (sentence or figure) that has the maximum compatibility score with the current object state $h^{obj}_k$, i.e., $\arg\max_r \alpha^{obj}_k$.
-We then employ a two-layer MLP to predict the layout variable for the chosen object,
+We then employ a two-layer MLP to predict the layout variable for the chosen object:

 Note that the distinctive style of presentation slides requires special treatment of the objects.
 If an object is a figure, we take only the image part and resize it to fit the bounding box region while maintaining the original aspect ratio.
-If an object is a sentence, we first paraphrase it into a concise form and also adjust the font size to fit inside the bounding box region.
+If an object is a sentence, we first paraphrase it into a concise form and also adjust the font size to fit inside.

-\paragraph{Paraphraser (PAR)} We paraphrase sentences before placing them on slides.
-This step is crucial because without it the text would be too verbose for a slide presentation.\footnote{In our dataset, sentences in the documents have an average of 17.3 words, while sentences in slides have 11.6 words; the difference is statistically significant ($p=0.0031$).} We implement the PAR as an attention-based Seq2Seq~\cite{bahdanau15seq2seq} with the copy mechanism~\cite{gu16copy}:
+\paragraph{Paraphraser (PAR).} We paraphrase sentences before placing them on slides.
+This step is crucial because without it the text would be too verbose for a slide presentation.\footnote{In our dataset, sentences in the documents have an average of 17.3 words, while sentences in slides have 11.6 words; the difference is statistically significant ($p=0.0031$).} We implement the PAR as Seq2Seq~\cite{bahdanau15seq2seq} with the copy mechanism~\cite{gu16copy}:

-where $T_{j,k}^{out}$ is a sentence from a document chosen by OP.
-We condition PAR on the object state $h_{k}^{obj}$ to provide contextual information; we provide the importance of this conditioning in the supplementary material.
+where $T_{j,k}^{out}$ is a sentence chosen by OP.
+We condition PAR on the object state $h_{k}^{obj}$ to provide contextual information and demonstrate this importance in the supplementary.